apprenticeharper/DeDRM_tools/FAQs.md

 ### A Recent Change to Kindle for PC/Kindle for Mac
 Starting with version 1.19, Kindle for PC/Mac uses Amazon's new KFX format which these tools can't handle.
 Stick with version 1.17 or earlier.
 Kindle for PC 1.17 can be downloaded from https://s3.amazonaws.com/kindleforpc/44183/KindleForPC-installer-1.17.44183.exe and Kindle for Mac 1.17 can be downloaded from https://s3.amazonaws.com/kindleformac/44182/KindleForMac-44182.dmg

-If you have already installed or have been updated to 1.19, just go to the preferences and uncheck the auto update checkbox.
+If you have already installed or have been updated to 1.19 or later, just go to the preferences and uncheck the auto update checkbox.
 The download and install 1.17 over the top of the 1.19 installation.
 You'll also need to delete the KFX folders from your My Kindle Content folder.

 A second possible solution is to use 1.19 or later, but disable KFX by renaming or disabling a necessary component of the application.
 This may or may not work on versions after 1.20.
 In a command window, enter the following commands when Kindle for PC/Mac is not running: